-1 MUAH not included; FY2021 does not include Krungsri's one-time profit fast-growing neighboring countries in view of the maturing of the economy and the arrival of the aging society in Thailand.
+One of Krungsri's growth strategies is to develop business in fast-growing neighboring countries in view of the maturing of the economy and the arrival of the aging society in Thailand.
 As part of this strategy, Krungsri decided to acquire subsidiaries of Home Credit, a consumer finance company using digital technologies, in the Philippines and Indonesia.
 We are expanding our consumer finance business by combining the insights of MUFG and our partner banks.